nachoba/Smalltalk/LiterateSmalltalkProgramming.md

 So, what's wrong with Smalltalk?

 Well, although the language it is clear, pure, and simple.
 Although the tools are useful and can be customized to suite my needs.
-Although object-orientantion is taken to the last consequences.
+Although object-orientation is taken to the last consequences.
 Smalltalk is not easy.
 Getting to know the class library and methods, creating code that is *good* and *beautiful* is difficult.

 Wouldn't be easier to see something like this: